berylllium/lsockengine/README.md

 Each "node" type node stores a name, a reference to a parent, and a dynamic array of children.

-Now let's take a look at the implementation of the "mesh_renderer" type node.
+Now let's take a look at the implementation of the "spatial" type node.

 ```c
 typedef struct lise_node_spatial